Mauritania travel guide

 Sailing in the port at Nouadhibou can be dangerous because of the number of shallow shipwrecks.

-There is no British Embassy in Mauritania.
 If you need consular assistance, you can contact the British Embassy in Rabat, Morocco or any EU accredited diplomatic representation (i.e. Embassy) in Nouakchott.
 Details for the French, German and Spanish Embassies are as follows:

 Embassy of France in Mauritania

 German Embassy in Mauritania

 Telephone: +222 525 17 29 / +222 525 10 32

 Spanish Embassy in Mauritania

 Telephone: +222 529 86 50 / +222 525 20 80 / +222 525 25 79